nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Actor**: User
 - **System**: MedBook
-- **Preconditions**: There is at least one record entry in the patient.
 - **Main Success Scenario (MSS)**:
   1. User lists all patients (UC03).
   2. User requests to view a specific patient's records.
   3. User enters the patient ID.
-  4. MedBook displays the records of the patient.
+  4. MedBook displays the records of the patient.<br>
      Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered patient's ID.